 What we do know is that Heidi's boss, Colin (Bobby Cannavale) calls her all the time, distractedly barking orders at her about the "data" they need.
 We also know that one of Heidi's patients, Walter Cruz (Stephan James), files a complaint about the Homecoming program four years in the future, which causes Thomas Carrasco (Shea Whigham), an agent from the Department of Defense, to look into what it was, and what happened.

-Homecoming operates in two timelines, with Esmail approaching the future one with wit: The screen literally narrows, signifying, perhaps, how constricted Heidi's life has become.
+Homecoming operates in two timelines, with Esmail approaching the future one with wit: The screen literally narrows, signifying, perhaps, how constricted Heidi's life has become, and the gaps in her memory.
 She is now a server at a seaside diner — and if you don't think of Roberts in Mystic Pizza during these scenes, we have nothing in common — and doesn't remember a damn thing about her life at Homecoming.
 Which disturbs her, of course, and she seeks to learn the truth (as Carrasco is doing the same).
 It's a fun, fun mystery, and I love a half-hour drama so much!
 It's the best trend.